umbertoghio/self-hosted-expo-updates-server/README.md

 <h2 align="center">Self Hosted Expo Updates Server</h2>

 # Intro
-Self Hosted Expo Update Server is ... a ready to use, battery included, Expo-compatible server to manage updates that you can host yourself in the cloud and have full control and visibility on the update cycle, including rollbacks!
+Self Hosted Expo Update Server is a ready to use **_batteries included_** Expo updates compliant  server to manage updates that you can host yourself in the cloud and have full control and visibility on the update cycle, including rollbacks!

 I love the ability to push over-the-air updates with expo, it is a fantastic feature, but with great power comes great responsibility.
-The console-only interface can be tricky, the risk of making mistakes is high (especially on ejected app with incompatible binaries), if you want to roll back you really need to know what you are doing.
-And a single mistake can have potentially devastating impact.
+The console-only interface can be tricky, the risk of making mistakes is high (especially on ejected app with incompatible binaries), if you want to roll back you really need to know what you are doing, and a single mistake can have potentially devastating impact.

 I have already made a simple helper library that I use in my expo projects to simplify the update setup on the mobile side, check out [expo-custom-updater](https://github.com/umbertoghio/expo-custom-updater)